williampiat3/ImprovingPSRemotePlay/README.md

 ExecStopPost=/etc/openvpn/openvpn-bridge stop
 ```
 And paste them at the bottom of the [Service] section.
 Exit and save.
-Reboot the VM by entering
+Reboot the raspberry by entering

 * `reboot`